Updated March 13, 2023

-We do not have to make any changes in this screen, let the default value stored in it and click the ‘Next’ button.
+We do not have to make any changes to this screen; let the default value be stored in it and click the ‘Next button.

-You will land in the ‘Create Admin Account’ page.
-Provide admin details –
+You will land on the ‘Create Admin Account’ page.

 Once you click the INSTALL button, installation begins.

 Once the installation is complete, you have to log in to your admin account to make the e-commerce business launch.